jsong0516/FoodTracker_IoT_Objective_C/activity_steam_food.md

   </tr>
   <tr>
     <td align="center"><tt>consume</tt></td>
-    <td>Indicates that the actor has accessed the object.
-For instance, a person accessing a room, or accessing a file.</td>
+    <td>Indicates that the actor has consumed the calories of the object.
+For instance, a person consuming a calories of the object.</td>
     <td>
       <pre>
 {